 2. Memory Foam Mattress

-Memory foam mattresses are made of foam (if the name does not give that away).
+This Memory foam mattress is made of foam (if the name does not give that away).
 They are very dense.
-The foam used to manufacture these mattresses is open and helps the mattress feel flexible.
+The foam used to manufacture these mattresses is open, which helps the mattress feel flexible.

-As a side note, memory foam cushions are used for wheel chair seats as well as hospital bed pillows.
-Memory foam mattresses retain a lot of body heat which works well during winter.
+As a side note, memory foam cushions are used for wheelchair seats as well as hospital bed pillows.
+Memory foam mattresses retain a lot of body heat, which works well during the winter.

 - Mold into the shape of a warm body